Supergiovane/node-red-contrib-tts-ultimate/README.md

 </details>

-This node allow you to upload your custom message and play it via ttsultimate without the need of an internet connection.
-You can use it, for example, with your alarm panel, to annuce a zone breach, a doorbell or so.
+This node allows you to upload your custom message and play it via TTS Ultimate without the need for an internet connection.
+You can use it, for example, with your alarm panel to announce a zone breach, a doorbell or similar events.

 **Name**<br/>
 Node name